avinash0309/BRAIN-TUMOR-SEGEMENTATION-OF-LOW-GRADE-GLIOMAS/Code/README.md

 3. The Third Respath has length 2 with 128 filters each
 4. The fourth Respath has length 1 with 256 filters each

-In the model that we have proposed, we have used the Respath in the following manner:
+In the model that we have proposed, the Respath in the following manner:
 1. The first Respath has length 1 with 32 filters each
 2. The Second Respath has length 2 with 64 filters each
 3. The Third Respath has length 3 with 128 filters each